tafens/c64doc/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]
 ---

-# Commodore 64 technical documentetion project
+# Commodore 64 technical documentation project
 Technical documentation about the Commodore 64, mainly emulation-oriented.
 In writing a Commodore 64 emulator there is much documentation to find, but not always all at the same place and not always unambiguous.
 This is an effort to document a few of the less documented but important details of the hardware needed to be able to write an accurate emulation.